Understanding the Basics: What UAE Residents Need to Know

 If your business activities extend beyond initial projections, understand extension possibilities:

-- Alternative approach: Exit and re-enter if holding multiple-entry visa (verify this doesn't violate overall stay duration limits)
+- Alternative approach: Exit and re-enter if holding multiple-entry visa (verify this does not violate overall stay duration limits)

 Frequently Asked Questions